bcrowell/kcals/README.md

   filtering -- see below

   format -- text or kml

+  verbosity -- a level from 0 to 3

+  dem -- 1 means try to download elevation data if it's not included in the input, 0 means don't

 Filtering is a parameter with units of meters that defaults to 500, meant to get rid of bogus oscillations in the height data, which seem to be present in the databases used by